 “Meeting ‘the Mother Who Takes Across’: Christian Encounters with the Fierce Goddesses of Hinduism,” The Journal of Hindu-Christian Studies 16 (2003): 48-57.

 “Raising Snakes in Bengal: The Use of Tantric Imagery in Sakta Poetry Contexts,” in Tantra in Practice, ed.
 David G. White (Princeton: Princeton University Press, 2000), pp. 167-183.

 “New Age Hinduism, New Age Orientalism, and the Second-generation South Asian,” in an issue devoted to “Who Speaks for Hinduism?”
 The Journal of the American Academy of Religion 68, no. 4 (December 2000): 721-731.

 “Popular Attitudes towards Kali and Her Poetry Tradition: Interviewing Saktas in Bengal,” in Wild Goddesses in India and Nepal, Studia Religiosa Helvetica, ed.
 Axel Michaels, Cornelia Vogelsanger, and Annette Wilke, vol. 2 (1996): 383-415.

 “The Western Kali,” in Devi: Goddess in India, ed.
 John Stratton Hawley and Donna M. Wulff (Berkeley: University of California Press, 1996), pp. 281-313.

 Works in Progress

-The Sources of Indian Traditions, managing editor for the 3rd edition, 2 vols. (first two editions 1958 and 1988).
+The Sources of Indian Traditions, managing editor for the 3rd edition, vol. 1 (first two editions 1958 and 1988).
 Under contract with Columbia University Press.